Have you received a suspicious Email or mailing about a required filing or report in the state(s) where your company is registered?

 How to Spot A Misleading Solicitation

 The key indicator that a solicitation is not an official government communique can be found in the fine print.
-By law, the soliciting company (the company that sends out these mailings) must include some variation of the following disclaimers:
+By law, the soliciting company (the company that sends out these emails or mailings) must include some variation of the following disclaimers:

 “SOLICITING COMPANY is not a government agency and does not have a contract with any government agency to provide this service.”